hyosung11/Launch-School/Courses/journal.md

 08:50 Stay focused and finish my notes dump into my study guide.

 10:49 I needed to take a break and left the study session with Laurent and Michael.
 I like open book and open mind.

+10:59 Time to dump my Lesson 4 notes into my study guide.

+11:34 I finished my notes dump and now I need to edit my study guide.

+11:45 Time to organize my study guide.

+12:42 I should take a break or get to work or do my The Quick and The Dead Training Session.